sarchst/myspot/README.md

 HTML/CSS/JS front end rendering is handled by ReactJS and MaterialUI frameworks.
 Using these libraries made front end development more efficient and helped unifying styling throughout the application.

 ### React/Redux:
 We used React to build reusable components for MySpot, for instance ProfileCard, SongList, FollowTable, and Post components are rendered in multiple places across the application.
 We simulated the familiar multi-page HTML experience with dynamic routing/updating via React Router.
-Redux is used to persist user information to reduce database calls.
+Redux is used to persist user information to reduce database calls and improve user experience.

 ### MongoDB:
 We incorporated Mongoose for MongoDB validation and designed Schemas for User, Post, Settings, Comment, and Media.
 Our database holds a collection of users, and user objects hold references to the other aforementioned models.
 In accordance with best practices, we strived to minimize the size of our database by utilizing Spotify API calls and hosting images on an external website, and minimize database calls where possible.